 The primary function of carbs is to provide quick, immediate energy, sparring fat, and protein so they can do all of their other vital jobs.
 However, we can only store so much glycogen at once.
 Once glycogen stores are full, sugar transforms and is stored as fat.
-Converting fat into energy is slow and not as efficient as glycogen, therefore reserved for long, slow, sustained efforts.
-Topping up our small glycogen reserves by eating simple carbs during a long workout helps the athlete access quick, readily available energy.
-Athletes can train their body to work and become efficient using only fat, but this requires a dedicated commitment to a specific diet and eliminating almost all carbohydrates both on and off the bike.
+So while fat can sustain us for a long time, converting fat into energy is slow and not as efficient as glycogen, so topping up our small glycogen reserves by eating simple carbs during a long workout will help the athlete access quick, readily available energy.
+Athletes can train their body to work and become more efficient using only fat, but this also requires a dedicated commitment to a specific diet and eliminating almost all carbohydrates both on and off the bike.

 Variety is the key.

 Foods that are whole, unprocessed, and from various sources will help bring about the most significant gains to enhance training and decrease recovery time.
-Most fast convenience foods lack the necessary nourishment and may deplete the body of essential vitamins, minerals, and antioxidants.
+Avoid fast convenience foods and alcohol as they lack the necessary nourishment and deplete the body of essential vitamins, minerals, and antioxidants.